Touchless Commercial Faucet Fluid Dynamics: Spout to Valve

 ComponentFunctionHow It WorksBenefits

-Solenoid ValveControls water flow in response to sensor signalsOpens/closes instantly when the sensor detects or stops detecting handsReduces touchpoints (hygiene), conserves water, fast and precise control
+Solenoid ValveControls water flow in response to sensor signalsUltra-fast opening/closing when sensor detects or loses handsReduces touchpoints (sanitation), conserves water, rapid and precise control

-Aerator TypesShapes and conditions the water streamMixes air with water or alters flow patternPrevents splashing, enhances comfort, reduces water usage
+Aerator TypesShapes and conditions the water streamMixes air with water or alters flow patternSmoother splashing, comfortable, conserves water

 Leave a Reply